|CDP Multi-Channel Toolkit||The Audio Programming Book|

 I am professionally trained as a flute-player and composer, self-taught (with a lot of expert and patient help) as a programmer.
 For many years I worked as a flute-maker and repairer.
 I still play the first flute I ever made.
 I also play other kinds of flute, especially the Indian bamboo flute (bansuri).
 I am a visiting flute teacher at Bath Spa University.

 When not playing or teaching the flute, my main activity is in audio software development and research.
 I am a Core Developer for the Composers Desktop Project (CDP) system, with a focus on overall maintenance and compilation.
 The majority of the software was, and continues to be, written by Trevor Wishart.
-I am a visiting research fellow at Bath University, in the department of Computer Science, where I have worked primarily with Prof. John Fitch on various research projects, some of which were actually funded by research grants.
+I am a visiting research fellow at Bath University, in the department of Computer Science, where for many years I worked with Prof. John Fitch on various research projects, some of which were actually funded by research grants.

 I have contributed code to